 Using a prism, Newton discovered that light could be broken down into the colors of the rainbow.
 And, more specifically, they appeared in a clear and distinct order.

 To describe his findings, he developed the color wheel - something that is used by artists and scientist to this day.
 It's important for photographers to understand this color model as it is the foundation for many discussions on color theory and artistic composition.
 But you'll find that, for photographers and artists, it falls short.
 Newton's empirical definition of color was challenged by 17th-century German writer and statesman Johann Wolfgang von Goethe.
-More about that next week.
+More about that later.